eslint-functional/eslint-plugin-functional/README.md

 Functional functions must not modify any data passed into them.
 This rule marks mutable parameters as a violation as they prevent readonly versions of that data from being passed in.

 However, due to many 3rd-party libraries only providing mutable versions of their types, often it can not be easy to satisfy this rule.
-Thus by default we only enable this rule with the "warn" serverity rather than "error".
+Thus by default we only enable this rule with the "warn" severity rather than "error".

 ### [@typescript-eslint/switch-exhaustiveness-check](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md)